SublimeLinter/SublimeLinter/docs/linter_attributes.rst

 --------
 Set this attribute to a dict of setting names and values to provide defaults for the linter's settings.

+The most important setting is ``'selector'``, which specifies the scopes for which the linter is run.

 If a setting will be passed as an argument to the linter executable, you may specify the format of the argument here and the setting will automatically be passed as an argument to the executable.